Norman Shepherd: Controversial views

 On May 4, 1976, the faculty of Westminster Theological Seminary requested that Shepherd produce a written statement detailing his view of the doctrine of justification sola fide, due to concerns that his teaching on the subject might be out of accord with the Westminster Standards.
 The controversy over Shepherd's views gradually spread from the seminary to the broader Reformed theological community.
 Shepherd was repeatedly exonerated by the faculty and board of trustees during their investigation of his views.
 On November 21, 1981, the board of trustees dismissed Shepherd from his teaching post, expressing a desire to distance the seminary from the intensity and longevity of the controversy.

 Jelle Faber, Principal of the Canadian Reformed Theological Seminary, compared Shepherd's dismissal to that of Klaas Schilder, and noted that Shepherd was in agreement with Francis Turretin.
 Faber also wrote at the time that Westminster had "lost an eminent Reformed dogmatician."

 However, Martyn Lloyd-Jones, referring to Shepherd's teaching on Justification, commented, "to teach this to students is tragically wrong."
 William Hendriksen said, "As I see it, we must choose between Shepherd's view and that of Paul...What Shepherd offers looks like a kind of compromise between Catholicism and Protestantism, a compromise that will never satisfy either party...as I personally see it, his view should not be allowed to be taught at Westminster Seminary."

 Shepherd's views were also controversial in the Orthodox Presbyterian Church, the denomination in which he was a minister.
-Shepherd left the OPC and became a minister in the Christian Reformed Church in North America.
+Shepherd left the OPC in 1983 and became a minister in the Christian Reformed Church in North America, serving congregations in Minnesota and Illinois until his retirement in 1998.

+Legacy

-In 2001, Shepherd published a book, The Call of Grace, which contained the substance of the teachings that led to his dismissal from Westminster Theological Seminary.
+In 2001, Shepherd published a book, The Call of Grace: How the Covenant Illuminates Salvation and Evangelism, which contained the substance of the teachings that led to his dismissal from Westminster Theological Seminary.

 In 2012, a Festschrift was published in his honor.
 Obedient Faith: A Festschrift for Norman Shepherd included contributions from James B. Jordan, Peter Leithart, Andrew Sandlin, and Rich Lusk.